Request an Extreme Risk Protection Order

 A police officer will call an “on-call” judge and tell the judge that you’re asking for an emergency ERPO.
 The police officer will read your petition to the judge over the phone, or the judge may ask that you read the petition over the phone.
 The judge may also ask you questions.

-If the judge issues an emergency ERPO, the order is temporary, and will only be in effect until the end of the next court day, when court closes at 4:30 p.m.
+If the judge issues an emergency ERPO, the order is temporary, and will only be in effect until the end of the next court day.

-The judge will have a police officer in the city or town where the respondent lives serve the order to the respondent.
 If you want the order to be in effect longer than the end of the next court day, you must go to the District Court or Boston Municipal Court for the city or town where the respondent lives at 9:00 a.m.
-Tell the clerk’s office that an on-call judge issued an emergency ERPO during non-court hours that you’d like to have extended.
+Tell the clerk’s office that an on-call judge issued an emergency ERPO during non-court hours and that you’d like to have it extended.
 If the police have already given the clerk the petition you submitted at the police station, you won’t have to fill out a new petition for the judge.
 If they don’t have your petition, you’ll need to fill out a new petition and information forms.

 During court hours

-You’ll have to appear in front of a judge.
-You shouldn’t leave the courthouse until you’ve appeared in front of a judge and the judge has made a decision on your petition.
-The exact amount of time it takes for your matter to go before a judge will depend on the courthouse's size and business.
-A judge can't review and decide on your petition unless you’re in the courthouse.
+You must appear before a judge.
+You shouldn’t leave the courthouse until you’ve appeared in front of a judge who will conduct a brief hearing to decide whether or not to issue the order.
+A judge can't review and decide on your petition unless you appear before the judge.
 If the judge allows your petition, an emergency ERPO will issue and will be in effect for up to 10 days.
-The judge will tell a police officer to serve a copy of the order on the respondent.
+The court will instruct a police officer to notify the respondent about the order and to seize weapons if ordered.

 If the judge issues an emergency order in court, the judge will schedule a hearing.
 The respondent has a right to be at the hearing with or without a lawyer.
 Even if the judge doesn’t issue an emergency order, but thinks there should be a hearing, they can still schedule a hearing with notice to the respondent.
 This hearing will happen within 10 days of when the petition was filed.